LearnersGuild/learnathon/challenge/README.md

 ## Getting Started

-1. Fork this gist (click the "Fork" button above; read this [help article](https://help.github.com/articles/forking-and-cloning-gists/) if you need more info)
+1. Log into JS Bin with your GitHub account: https://jsbin.com/login
-1. Open your fork in JS Bin (use the "Import Gist" feature of JS Bin, [here's how](https://jsbin.com/help/import-gists))
+1. Open the JS Bin source code: http://jsbin.com/yipafin/edit?html,js,output
 1. Start working on the first objective

-If this is unclear, watch the [Getting Started video][getting-started-video] to see how it's done.
+**Note:** to avoid losing your work using JS Bin, you will want to frequently [save snapshots](https://jsbin.com/blog/urls) of your code.
+You'll need a [JS Bin account](https://jsbin.com/login) to do this.

 ## Running Tests